NEWS

 As the metal sheets enter the food can making machine, the decoiling mechanism smoothly unrolls the material, preparing it for the subsequent shaping operations.
 Depending on the specific requirements, optional steps such as cleaning and lubrication may be integrated to ensure the surface is free from contaminants and to reduce friction during the shaping process.

-The first critical step in shaping is the blanking process, where the metal sheets are cut into individual blanks.
+The critical step in shaping is the blanking process, where the metal sheets are cut into individual blanks.
 These blanks are the starting point for each can body.
 A punch or die mechanism is employed in this phase to achieve precise and uniform cuts.

 Following blanking, the drawing process takes center stage.
 The blanks are drawn into a cup or cylindrical shape through the application of force, resulting in the desired form of the can body.
 This shaping operation is fundamental to crafting the structure that will encase food products securely.